getellez/folders-structure-test/README.md

 # Folder Tree Challenge

 The purpose of the program is create a folder structure hierarchically.
-You must provide a list of commands (CREATE, LIST, MOVE, DELETE) to interact with the folder tree.
+You must open the `data.txt` file located in the root path and provide a list of commands (CREATE, LIST, MOVE, DELETE) to interact with the folder tree.

 ## Demo